vikram087/icam-materials-database/kubernetes/README.md

 # Kubernetes Setup Guide

-This guide provides steps for setting up the ICAM Materials Database project using Kubernetes.
+This guide provides steps for setting up the Matsearch project using Kubernetes.

 > Note: This setup is currently in progress, so it is not complete